 Delivery services can make or break an online retailer's business.
 Why?
 Because the delivery experience has a direct link to customer satisfaction.
 Keep in mind that in many industries there’s more competition than ever these days, which means more choices for customers.
 And, increasingly, customers who experience an incorrect or slow delivery will abandon ship and look for another retailer, seller, or service provider.

 How can businesses address this challenge?
 One key approach is route optimization.
 Efficient routing of fleets is key to providing consumers with a great delivery experience, but traditional methods with human route planners can no longer keep up with customer demands and increasing order volumes.
-Thus, any business that deals with last mile delivery in 2021 really needs a delivery route planner.
+Thus, any business that deals with last mile delivery in the 21st century really needs a delivery route planner.

 How a Delivery Route Planner Solves Routing Problems